shannonbooth/dotfiles/README.md

 ### Dotfiles
-A collection of some of the configuration files that I use
+A collection of some of the configuration files that I use:
  * neovim init.vim
  * coc-settings.json
+ * bash aliases